 School and Stationery Items

-For instance, stationary items such as pencil or crayons must not contain excessive hazardous substances such as lead, nickel, and mercury.
-Also, children may be vulnerable to laceration hazards caused by pencils or any other sharp-edge stationery items.
+Stationery items such as pencils or crayons must not contain excessively hazardous substances such as lead, nickel, and mercury.
+Also, children may be vulnerable to laceration hazards resulting from the use of pencils or other stationery items with sharp edges.

 Examples